-Dr. Mehmood Ahmad earned his medical degree at King Edward Medical University, the oldest medical school in Pakistan.
+Dr. Mehmood Ahmad earned his medical degree at King Edward Medical University, in Pakistan.
 He completed his internal medicine residency and his cardiology fellowship at Rutgers New Jersey Medical School.
 During his tenure there, he was appointed chief resident physician.

 During his distinguished career, Dr. Ahmad has served as a member of the Saint Clare’s Hospital board of trustees.
 He has also held the position of chief of cardiology, chairman of the critical care committee, and chairman of the department of medicine.

 Dr. Ahmad was instrumental in establishing the cardiac rehabilitation program.
 His leadership in establishing echocardiography and cardiac rhythm monitoring systems has been recognized by such publications as the Star Ledger.
 He is the co-author of a landmark study on the effect of diabetes mellitus on heart muscle.
 Dr. Ahmad has also taught at the Rutgers New Jersey Medical School as a clinical assistant professor.